Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 #### Conversational summarization

-To summarize a conversation, you can use the `AnalyzeConversation` method overload that returns an `Operation<BinaryData>`:
+To summarize a conversation, you can use the `AnalyzeConversationsOperation` method overload that returns an `Response<AnalyzeConversationJobState>`:

 ```C# Snippet:AnalyzeConversation_ConversationSummarization
 var data = new